rcrowther/django-img/README.md

 ### General settings
-MAX_UPLOAD_SIZE
-If not set or None, any size allowed.
-In MB.
-Fractions allowed.

 APP_DIRS
 Defines if 'image_filters.py' files will be sought in apps.
 If false, the app only uses filters defined in the core app.